 New Zealand is a key hub for the transfer of people and freight by air and sea to our Pacific Island neighbours.
-This has increased in the context of COVID-19 where measures to minimise health risks in these countries have adversely affected their supply chains.
+This has increased in the context of COVID-19 where measures to minimise health risks in these countries, as well as global disruptions and shortages, have adversely affected their supply chains.
 New Zealand has obligations at the treaty level with the Pacific, with special constitutional responsibilities for the Cook Islands, Niue and Tokelau.
 The government will have to ensure that any adverse impacts on the Pacific's access to essential supplies, resulting from changes to New Zealand's supply chain and climate change policies, are avoided or mitigated.